 As black panthers are really melanistic leopards or jaguars, they live where these two different species live.
 Jaguars are found in South and central America, whereas leopards are found throughout Africa and Asia.

-The panther is a real species and it is used to describe mountain lions, which live in North America (although I rarely hear people refer to them as panthers).
+The panther is a real species and it is used to describe mountain lions, which live in North America (although I rarely hear people refer to them as panthers except for the Florida panther).
 The most common words used for this species (Puma concolor) are puma, cougar, or mountain lion, and there are many others that might be locally common.

 As mentioned above, panthers (AKA mountain lions AKA pumas AKA cougars) live in North America, but only in the west.
 When I was doing my Ph.D. in Missouri up until 2012, they started moving into Missouri, but there was still not a confirmed breeding population at the time.